Koenkk/zigbee2mqtt.io/docs/devices/MCCGQ14LM.md

 ---
-title: "Xiaomi MCCGQ14LM control via MQTT"
+title: "Aqara MCCGQ14LM control via MQTT"
-description: "Integrate your Xiaomi MCCGQ14LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara MCCGQ14LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-11-30T20:10:17
 pageClass: device-page
 ---